dreamcatcher-tech/network/Inbox/2024-04-05 1407 enter the queue.md

 How would a chain read the incoming user chain to check if it has correct credentials ?

+??? should we use commits to take in user piercings, or should we pierce every branch directly ?
+How long does a pierce actually take ?
+How can we get stats on this ?

 ### Pierce with a watcher
 Make a 5th queue message, which is an artifact function call